jakubBone/Connection-Pool-Library/README.md

 This project was developed as an alternative to ready-made solutions, aiming to deepen the understanding of connection management.
-It explores the principles of connection pooling, the challenges of resource optimization, and the intricacies of handling database connections in multi-threaded environments.
+It explores the principles of connection pooling, the challenges of resource optimization, and the intricacies of handling data connections in multi-threaded environments.

 ## 📧 Contact